Student Emergency Fund

 - A copy of the SEF Application is forwarded to the Division of Institutional Advancement for processing.

 - Checks will be issued within five working days after submission of completed documentation to the Coordinator for the Student Emergency Fund (SEF).

 Reporting and Accountability Requirement

-The Coordinator for Emergency Loans will submit a written report of outstanding loans to the Division of Institutional Advancement on a quarterly basis.
+The Coordinator for Student Emergency Fund will submit a written report to the Division of Institutional Advancement on a quarterly basis.

-- An account balance is due weekly to the SELF Coordinator by the Division of Institutional Advancement.
+- An account balance is due weekly to the SEF Coordinator by the Division of Institutional Advancement.

 - The Division of Institutional Advancement shall write all checks and handle all bookkeeping.

-- The Coordinator for Emergency Loans shall maintain all student loan files.
+- The Coordinator for Student Emergency Fund (SEF) shall maintain all Student Emergency Fund (SEF) files.